johnalison/WorkingPhilosophy/Lists.md

   > Maps/models are tools, decisions should ultimately reflect the reality of the situation/territory.
   > Physics Examples: EFTs
 - Law of diminishing returns
   > Example of 80/20
   > Get the low hanging fruit
   > Acquire breath of knowledge at the 80/20 level.
   > Then choose what long sloughs to fith.
 - 2nd order thinking
   > Consider the consequences of the consequences of your action
   > Obviously want to to as high an order as possible
-  > Developing trust is a great example (Be reliable !)
+  > Developing trust is a great example (Be reliable !
+See dont lie and be the good)

 # Protocols